Photo of Ayesha Berlind

 Ayesha Berlind

-A core aspect of my work involves applying my toolbox of analytical techniques to generate novel and creative ways to meet our clients’ data and research needs.
-This often involves learning new subject matter.
-I greatly enjoy this process as it feeds my natural curiosity and is very satisfying to deliver products that can help improve public health.
+A core aspect of my work is leveraging a diverse array of data collection and analytical techniques to craft innovative solutions tailored to our clients’ data and research needs.
+This often involves delving into new subject areas.
+I greatly enjoy this process as it feeds my natural curiosity and is very satisfying to deliver products that help improve public health.

 Ayesha holds a B.S. in economics and a B.S. in biology from George Mason University and an M.S. in agricultural and resource economics from the University of Maryland.
 In her free time, she loves to volunteer at a local dog rescue, hike, paddleboard, and travel, preferably with her family, which includes two goofy labs.